CurvSurf/FindSurface-Samples/SimpleGUI/Readme.md

 			-s 		touch radius step (the default value is 0.01, which represents 10 mm)

 		point-cloud-filename:
-			<filename>.xyz 		it will try to find "sample.xyz", if omitted.
+			<filename.xyz> 		it will try to find "sample.xyz", if omitted.

-	example: SimpleGUI.exe -a 0.002 -s 0.02 -d 0.1
+	example 1: SimpleGUI.exe -a 0.002 -s 0.02 -d 0.1

-The example will results that the program sets accuracy to 2 mm, mean distance to 100 mm, touch radius step to 20 mm respectively, and tries to find the default file "sample.xyz" since no filename is given.
-It will fail if the file cannot be found.
+The example 1 means that the program sets accuracy to 2 mm, mean distance to 100 mm, touch radius step to 20 mm respectively.
+There are two options which the program will cause a failure:

+1. If a user gives a filename, then the program will search for the file.
+If the file does not exist, then the program will result a failure.

+2. If a user does not give a filename, then the program will search for the default file "sample.xyz".
+If the file does not exist, then the program will result a failure.

 ### Getting Started to develop your own application